 NBC slammed for passing on Harvey Weinstein sex harassment exposé

-NBC News was embarrassed for passing on an explosive sex harassment scoop, with audio confirmation, for the second time in roughly a year after the network didn’t break Ronan Farrow’s bombshell on Harvey Weinstein’s rape allegations that landed in The New Yorker.
+The answers to those questions were not immediately clear, but there is plenty of evidence the story was ripe and ready.

+Farrow, who took his story to The New Yorker with an 7,741-word opus that may have driven a stake through the heart of one of Hollywood's biggest power players, reportedly worked on the story for nearly a year.

-Farrow, a former MSNBC host, had his show canceled in 2015 and now has a non-exclusive relationship with NBC.
-He brought NBC News early reporting on what turned out to be his Weinstein scoop, but network brass felt it didn’t meet NBC’s standards and the story was passed on.
+Farrow, who had his show canceled in 2015 and now has a non-exclusive relationship with NBC, was told months before publication his Weinstein scoop didn’t meet NBC’s standards.
 An NBC insider said Farrow’s story didn’t have a specific accuser willing to go on the record at the time.

 Farrow then asked if he could bring it to a print outlet, and NBC agreed as long as he promised to discuss the story on “NBC Nightly News” if it turned out to be newsworthy.
 Well, it was not only newsworthy, it dominated the entire news cycle and rocked the entertainment industry with new allegations of rape and harassment by one of the most powerful men in Hollywood.